TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Index.rst

 While the underlying TypoScript syntax is described in this chapter, both usages and their details are found in standalone manuals:

-- The :ref:`TypoScript Reference <t3tsref:start>` goes into details about `Frontend TypoScript`.
+- The :doc:`TypoScript Reference <t3tsref:Index>` goes into details about `Frontend TypoScript`.

-- The :ref:`TSconfig Reference <t3tsconfig:start>` goes into details about configuring the TYPO3 backend for backend users.
+- The :doc:`TSconfig Reference <t3tsconfig:Index>` goes into details about configuring the TYPO3 backend for backend users.